 “Modern Love”- David Bowie

 “I know when to go out.
 I know when to stay in.”
-David Bowie lived a fabulous life, but even he likely stayed inside occasionally with the cold, dreary, end-of day blahs.
+David Bowie lived a fabulous life, but even he likely stayed inside occasionally with the end-of day blahs.
 Adding Bowie’s new-wave era classic “Modern Love” to any playlist will have you falling in love with David Bowie all over again.
-The opening funky beat to the song will have you bopping your head along and before you know it, you’ll be singing (or at least mouthing along with) the “Church on time” chorus.
-If the Grinch had listened to “Modern Love” in November, his heart would’ve grown three sizes way before Christmas.
+The opening funky beat to the song will have you bopping your head along and before you know it, you’ll be singing (or at least mouthing along with) the “Church on time!” chorus.

 “Monkey Man”: Amy Winehouse